Nonac/PIMS/README.md

 was already mounted in the car.
 Even without stopping, the barrier opens to welcome them in.

-After the 5 hours conference, Prof Smith annd her group are really tired and don't want to queue up at the payment machine - the queue looks really long, it's a busy parking lot after all.
+After the 5-hour-long conference, Prof Smith and her group are really exhausted and don't want to queue up at the payment machine - the queue looks really long, it's a busy parking lot after all.
 Luckily, they don't need to!
 They go straight back to the minivan and start driving back to Bristol.